How Magnesium Supports a Healthy Immune System

 It’s possible to use magnesium for immune support, and there have been plenty of studies that demonstrate the connection between the two.
 In studies, both cortisol and adrenaline production were associated with magnesium deficiency; these hormones lead to anxiety and additional pressure on the body, which negatively impact the immune system’s ability to function.

-To help the body fight off illness, it’s vital to get enough sleep.
-Magnesium plays a key role in sleep quality, as well.
 Studies reveal that magnesium promotes restful sleep because it activates the parasympathetic nervous system, allowing you to feel relaxed and calm.
 Another study discusses the possibility of decreased Vitamin C absorption in the body when magnesium levels are low.
-And Vitamin C is a critical component of optimal immune health.

 There is also evidence that exercise can deplete magnesium stores in the body.
 When this occurs, energy metabolism is impaired, muscle function decreases, oxygen uptake is diminished, and electrolyte balance is affected.
 All of these conditions compromise the immune system.